Vision-based Goal-Reaching Control for Mobile Robots Using a Hierarchical Learning Framework: DNN-based RAC for In-wheel Actuator Mechanism

-For each wheel, the control input of the $i$th wheel $u_i$ is applied to the actuator system chain, regardless of the type of mechanical actuator structure.
-If $r$ is defined as the radius of the wheels, for each applied input, the resulting tangential (linear) wheel speed at the rim $v_i = r \omega_i$ is measured and recorded, providing input–output datasets for subsequent inverse-dynamics modeling of the actuator system.
-After having the recorded actuator data $\left\{v_i(k), u_i(k)\right\}_{k=1}^N$, the problem is formulated as supervised regression where a DNN approximates the inverse mapping from velocity to control input, $\hat{u}_i=f_\beta\left(v_i\right)$, with $\beta$ collecting all weights and biases.
-The data are split into three disjoint sets: a training set used to adjust $\beta$, a validation set used to monitor generalization and determine stopping, and a test set used only for final evaluation.
-The model is a fully connected feedforward network with one scalar input, $L \in \mathbb{N}$ hidden layers with $N \in \mathbb{N}$ neurons, and one scalar output.
+For each wheel of the studied robot, the control input of the $i$th wheel $u_i$ is applied to the actuator system chain, which consists of the commanded drive unit, hydraulic motor, gearbox, and wheel-speed response, as schematically illustrated in Fig. \ref{circcccusasddlar}.
+If $r$ is defined as the radius of the wheels, for each applied input, the resulting tangential (linear) wheel speed at the rim $v_i = r \omega_i$ is measured and recorded, providing input–output datasets for subsequent data-driven actuator feedforward mapping.
+After collecting the recorded actuator data $\{v_i(k), u_i(k)\}_{k=1}^{N_{\mathrm{data}}}$, where $N_{\mathrm{data}}$ is the number of recorded actuator samples, the problem is formulated as supervised regression, where a DNN approximates a static feedforward map from wheel speed to nominal control input, $\hat{u}_i = f_{\beta_i}(v_i)$, with $\beta$ collecting all weights and biases.
+Because the map uses wheel speed as its input, it is a quasi-static nominal compensation term rather than a full inverse actuator-dynamics model.
+Acceleration-dependent dynamics, delays, hysteresis, terrain memory, and operating-envelope mismatch are treated as residual uncertainties by the feedback RAC.
+The data are split into three disjoint sets: a training set used to adjust $\beta$, a validation set used to monitor held-out fitting performance and determine stopping, and a test set used only for final evaluation.
+The model is a fully connected feedforward network with one scalar input, $L \in \mathbb{N}$ hidden layers, where hidden layer $j$ contains $n_j \in \mathbb{N}$ neurons, and one scalar output.
 Denoting the input as $a^{(0)}=v_i$, the hidden layers as $a^{(1)}, a^{(2)}, \ldots, a^{(L)}$, and the output as $\hat{u}_i=a^{(L+1)}$, the forward pass for one sample can be written as

 where $W^{(j)}$ and $b^{(j)}$ are the weight matrices and bias vectors of layer $j$, and $\phi(\cdot)$ is a nonlinear activation function applied elementwise in each hidden layer (for example, a sigmoid or ReLU).
 Over the training set $\left\{\left(v_i^{(k)}, u_i^{(k)}\right)\right\}_{k=1}^{N_{\text {train }}}$ where $N_{\text {train }}$ is the number of training samples, the network parameters are learned by minimizing the mean squared error cost function